nevware21/ts-utils/docs/README.md

 ## Library Features

 - TypeScript-first design with full type definitions
-- Polyfill support for older environments (ES3/IE8)
 - Comprehensive test coverage across Node.js, browsers, and web workers
 - Optimized for tree-shaking and minification
 - Zero dependencies
 - Cross-environment compatibility (Browser, Node.js, Web Workers)
 - Extensive type checking utilities
 - Modern ECMAScript features with backward compatibility
+- Polyfill support for older environments

 ## Polyfill Information

-Some polyfills are provided for simple backward compatibility to enable the utility functions in older environments (such as ES3 / IE8).
+Some polyfills are provided for simple backward compatibility to enable the utility functions in older environments.
 These polyfills are **not exported** as part of the main module.
 If you need them, you will need to:

 1. Import the "polyfill" file directly
 2. Host and load the provided `bundle/ts-polyfills-utils.min.js`